 You can have up to 4 DIMM sticks here for a total of up to 128GB RAM, and the speeds are up to 4400MHz.
 Connectivity is taken care of pretty well, because you have two PCIe 4.0 slots and three PCIe 3.0 x1 slots, too.
 The dual M.2 slots allow you to add plenty of storage, and on the back, you’ll find a total of eight USB ports for expansion.

 What’s also great is that aside from the Gigabit LAN port, you also have Intel Wi-Fi 5 for wireless connectivity.
-We told you – it’s an overall great package.
+It’s an overall great motherboard for the 5800X.

 4ASUS Prime X570-Pro